-Anthony English is a final-year PhD student who joined the Open university School of Psychology as the recipient of the Rachael Webb Political Psychology Studentship in 2018.
+Dr. Anthony English recently completed his PhD in 2022 after joining the Open University's School of Psychology as recipient of the Rachael Webb Political Psychology Studentship.
 He entered higher education as a 31-year-old in 2011, studying a BSc in Applied Psychology at Durham University.
 Since that time he has completed a PGCE in adult learning, and a MSc in Clinical & Forensic Psychology at Newcastle University.

 Anthony’s academic field is political psychology and is currently researching dialogical positionality and its explanatory value for understanding how polarised political actors could sustain dialogue.
 The ontological and epistemological assumptions of this research focus on the dialogical self; specifically, positional exchanges, social representations, and chronotopic framing.
 Other studies involve exploring the difference in populist and citizen representations of home (2021), the public’s dialogical creations of home (2021), and the predictive value of moral foundations theory on prosocial behaviour.